 This kind of movement is fine and I bet you that you won't even notice it.

-However, were you to whack your under floor heating from nothing to maximum, this will shock the wood and it will contract quickly, leaving visible gaps in your floor.
+However, were you to whack your under floor heating from nothing to maximum, this will shock the engineered wood floor and it will contract quickly, leaving visible gaps in your floor.

 I would recommend a maximum surface temperature for under floor heating of between 22° - 24°c (72° - 75°f) and turn it on slowly to reach that temperature.